Thomaz (footballer)

 Antonio Thomaz Santos de Barros (born 2 May 1986), commonly known as Thomaz, is a Bolivian nationalized Brazilian professional footballer who plays as an attacking midfielder for Independiente Petrolero.

 Career

-Thomaz played for Juventus and Grêmio Barueri in his native Brazil before signing for Swiss club Chiasso in 2007.
+Thomaz played for Clube Atlético Juventus and Grêmio Barueri in his native Brazil before signing for Swiss club Chiasso in 2007.
 After spending the 2007–08 season in Switzerland, during which he scored four goals, Thomaz returned to Brazil to play for Avaí.

 He moved to the United States in 2010 when he signed for Ventura County Fusion in the USL Premier Development League.
-Thomaz made his debut for Ventura on July 16, 2010 in a match against the Lancaster Rattlers.
+Thomaz made his debut for Ventura on 16 July 2010 in a match against the Lancaster Rattlers.

 Return to Caxias After the term of the loan, Thomaz returned to the Caxias for the dispute of the Gauchão.

 Marcílio Dias Without being taken advantage of at the beginning of the 2012 season, he left the Caxias and was hired by Marcílio Dias the Catarinense Championship sequence.

 Treze and Gurupi In 2013, he defended Treze and Gurupi.